Scifabric/pbs/README.md

 ======================================

 **pbs** is a very simple command line interface to a PyBossa server.
-It allows you to create projects, add tasks (from a CSV, JSON or a PO file) with a nice progress bar, delete them and update the project templates (tutorial, task_presenter, and descriptions) all from the command line.
+It allows you to create projects, add tasks (from a CSV, JSON, PO or a PROPERTIES file) with a nice progress bar, delete them and update the project templates (tutorial, task_presenter, and descriptions) all from the command line.